 If you install New Relic for WordPress websites, the PHP agent receives additional metrics.
-A WordPress page appears in the New Relic user interface: Go to one.newrelic.com APM & services > (select a WordPress app).
+A WordPress page appears in the New Relic user interface: Go to one.newrelic.com > All capabilities > APM & services > (select a WordPress app).

 You can control which WordPress-specific metrics your app sends to New Relic by using the PHP agent's

 newrelic.framework.wordpress.hooks.
 This is enabled by default in versions 5.3 or higher, and it can be disabled with:

 newrelic.framework.wordpress.hooks = false

 .hooks, it controls all WordPress metrics sent to New Relic, including hooks, plugins, and themes.

 The PHP agent receives metrics for the following:

 - Hooks: These metrics indicate time spent within each WordPress hook.
 Time is calculated from the hook dispatch functions